AI-driven marketing automation calendar

 Elevating Brand Identity to AAA Accessibility Standards

 I conducted a rigorous accessibility audit to ensure the digital product remains inclusive while honoring BERO’s premium brand heritage.
+This was not just a branding exercise.
+It was a risk-reduction and compliance requirement for enterprise deployment.

 ⚠️ Initial Audit